joao-conde/jc-nes/core/README.md

   - intercepts cartridge reads and writes and maps the addresses
   - different games use different mappers
   - there are 700+ mappers
-  - by implementing mappers 0, 1, 2 and 3 most of the NES games are covered
+  - by implementing mappers 0, 1, 2 and 3 1355 out of the 2437 NES games are covered

 ## Missing Features